A dental implant is a popular oral procedure used for replacing missing teeth. Implants are surgically placed into the jawbone.

 Implants can also prevent teeth from shifting which helps to avoid bite problems later.
 Implants function the same as regular teeth which means cleaning and care remain the same.
 You can also keep eating all the foods you enjoyed with natural teeth!

 Before placing an implant, we will investigate issues such as periodontal disease, which can severely inhibit the success rate of dental implants.
 Other factors include the health of your jawbone.
 X-rays may be taken to help create an overall picture, but before we place your implants we will use a CT scan to get a 3D image of your bone density.
 Your jaw needs enough bone in order to hold the implants in place.
 If you lack bone, we might be able to use special implant placement techniques to help you qualify for implants.
 Otherwise, a bone graft might be necessary.

 A dental implant patient must be healthy enough to undergo surgery.
 Any untreated conditions which may complicate the procedure might disqualify you.
 A patient’s medication could also interfere with healing or the implant procedure.
 For example, cancer drugs or medications used to prevent blood clotting would be of concern.

-Regardless of the amount of research you’ve done, the best means for determining if you’re a good candidate for dental implants is scheduling an appointment.
+Regardless of the amount of research you’ve done, the best means for determining if you’re a good candidate for dental implants is scheduling an appointment

 today for an appointment with a cosmetic dentist at StarImage Dentistry in Wichita Falls.